 US channels & more: All the US channels listed in the apps worked for me.
 Remember, many of those will ask you to provide TV provider credentials for long-term use.

 Verdict on performance

-Considering the price tag, I was impressed by Ivacy's performance during the 9-month period I've been using.
+Considering the price tag, I was impressed by Ivacy’s performance during the 9-month period I’ve been using it.
 Ivacy is a solid performer.
 Yes, I wish I would experience less latency on Windows and Mac when connecting to the UK or the US, but the overall performance is still more than good enough for streaming purposes and my privacy requirements.
 7.5/10.

 Verdict on Unblocking

 I have nothing negative to say about Ivacy here.
 It unblocks whatever it claims to unblock.
 Ivacy can successfully unblock BBC iPlayer, Amazon Prime Video, US YouTube, Disney+, ABC, BT Sport, CBS, Fox Sports Go, HBO Now, Hulu, NBC, and more with Ivacy.
 However, I will give Ivacy an 8.5/10 on unblocking performance.

 My main concern is Disney+ as I think it’s a very challenging and stringent service, so I can only hope Ivacy’s unblocking will last, even if it requires some tinkering in location selection, even quite a lot of trial and error sometimes.